anders-kolstad/sdmShiny/README.md

 Documentation
 =============

 This section explains the workflow that ended up the the shiny app.
-The r project is arranged as an r package.
-All r code such as functions are in the 'data' folder.
 Large files around 100mb or greater, or unessential raster files etc., are in the data/large/ folder whihc is not pushed (it's in the .gitignore file) and therefore only exists locally with Anders.
+The same for RData files intill I find a way to load them without getting magic number errors (readRDS don't work with knitr).

 Environmental data
 ------------------